mgoddard/crdb-embeddings/README.md

 When starting out without a K-Means model (if not using the `MODEL_FILE_URL`, for example), this would be set to `True` and then the documents could be added using `index_doc.py` and then the model would be built as shown below.
-Then, the app would be restarted with this value reset to `True` and the cluster assignment step would need to be done prior to running a search.
+Then, the app would be restarted with this value reset to `False` and the cluster assignment step would need to be done prior to running a search.
 ```
 export SKIP_KMEANS=False